top of page

 Main Event: Covington vs. Masvidal

-Round three produced the only real Masvidal moment of the fight.
-At 1:30 of the round, Masvidal landed a clean overhand right that wobbled Covington and briefly forced him to back away.
+Round three produced the only real Masvidal moment.
+At 1:30, Masvidal landed a clean overhand right that wobbled Covington.
 Covington recovered within ten seconds, shot for another takedown, and finished the round on top.
-Rounds four and five were similar: Covington's wrestling neutralised Masvidal's striking, and the BMF-belt holder could not find a way to break the rhythm.
+Final scorecards: 50-44, 50-45, 49-46.
+Covington landed 154 significant strikes to Masvidal's 56 and recorded eight takedowns to Masvidal's zero.

 Three weeks after the fight, Masvidal allegedly assaulted Covington outside a Miami restaurant — a public altercation that led to Masvidal's arrest on charges of aggravated battery and criminal mischief.
 He pleaded no contest and was sentenced to two years' probation.
-The two have not fought again.
-The series remains 1-0 Covington.

 Co-Main Event: Dos Anjos vs. Moicano

-Rafael dos Anjos — the former UFC lightweight champion (UFC 185 to UFC 196) — returned to lightweight after a four-year welterweight detour.
+Rafael dos Anjos returned to lightweight after a four-year welterweight detour.
 He fought a measured five rounds against late-replacement Renato Moicano, used his veteran cage IQ to control distance, and won 49-46 across all three judges' cards.
+It was Dos Anjos's first UFC lightweight win since his title loss to Eddie Alvarez at UFC FN in July 2016.

 Full Results